 Call us if you need help . . . .

 Thank you for reading our information page on the Nevada crime of coercion (NRS 207.190).
-If you've been arrested or have further questions, call our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) to set up a free meeting on how we may be able to get your charges lessened or thrown out.
+If you have been arrested or have further questions, call our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) to set up a free meeting on how we may be able to get your charges lessened or thrown out.